DIPLOMA IN TRICHOLOGY for PERSONS with MEDICAL QUALIFICATION

 Many of the topics in this section will constitute extensive essays which will take time to research effectively to satisfy TTS academic standards.

-it is also important that you undergo some clinical experience.
-Where convenient students are always welcome at their mentor’s clinical practice in UK.
-Where distances are great and visits to UK are problematic, students are advised to gain some visual experiences from a local dermatology department.
+it is also important that candidates undergo some clinical experience.
+Where convenient they are welcome at their mentor’s clinical practice in UK.
+Non UK candidates are advised to gain observational experiences from local dermatology departments where possible.

-As some of the conditions listed herein are rare, it is unlikely that students will see live examples of them during practical sessions.
-The recommendation is therefore that the student collects an extensive photographic library from which to become acquainted with the visual symptoms of all conditions/diseases.
+As many of the conditions listed herein are rare, it is unlikely that candidates will see live examples of them during the course.
+The recommendation is therefore that the candidate collects an extensive photographic library from which to become acquainted with the visual symptoms of all conditions/diseases.
 Illustrated dermatology textbooks are therefore recommended.

 Topics suffixed with a star * indicate that essays will generally be short.
-In these circumstances three such topics may be submitted as one essay.
-Such trios count as 1 Credit unless otherwise stated.
+In these circumstances two or three such topics may be submitted as one essay.

 The Skin.
-This work will include a detailed explanation of its structure and function but will exclude any detailed description of the pilo-sebaceous follicle, nails and hair/skin diseases/deformities, which will each be the focus of future individual assignments (2 Credits) Dermatologists are excluded from this essay.
+This work will include a detailed explanation of its structure and function but will exclude any detailed description of the pilo-sebaceous follicle, nails and hair/skin diseases/deformities, which will each be the focus of future individual assignments.
+Dermatologists are excluded from this essay.

 The Hair.
-This extensive work will include a detailed morphology from conception, in-depth accounts of hair type (Afroid, Caucasoid Mongoloid) physical / chemical structure, development, growth cycles (anagen, catagen, telogen and exogen) and follicular re-genesis, post puberty development, pigmentation, genetic factors, natural curl, density and other specific characteristics but exclude diseases which will each be the focus of future individual assignments (2 Credits)
+This extensive work will include a detailed morphology from conception, in-depth accounts of hair type (Afroid, Caucasoid Mongoloid) physical / chemical structure, development, growth cycles (anagen, catagen, telogen and exogen) and follicular re-genesis, post puberty development, pigmentation, genetic factors, natural curl, density and other specific characteristics but exclude diseases which will each be the focus of future individual assignments.